Dubium0/MarchingCubes/README.md

    cmake --build .
    ```

-You can experiment with different resolutions using the 'gridResolution_3D' variable in the 'src/MarchingCubes.cpp' file.
+You can experiment with different resolutions using the 'gridResolution_3D'(make sure you have enough ram for high resolutions like 512(24.4 gb)) variable in the 'src/MarchingCubes.cpp' file.
 The 'resources/shaders/marchingCubes.comp' file contains the algorithm implementation.
 You can define and visualize your own functions using the 'densityFunction' there.

+## Functionalities
+- Function based 3d surface generation
+- Smooth shading
+- High run-time performance

 ## TO DO
 - Add examples of different visualizations.
 - Make further optimization.
 Memory is highly occupied with this setup.
-- Calculate vertex  normals for smooth shading